IgorMing/muda_facil/README.md

 - [x] change the way that we add observations.
 Use ExpansionTile instead. _(better UX)_
 - [x] add a consistent first option to "add" the string that were not found
 - [x] create review screen
+- [ ] on confirming the review, persist it on firestore _(save it on a new collection called `orders/`)_
+- [ ] find items that are not in the list, and persist them into a different document
+- [ ] create differences by user role _(create new users collection, and save the role data by user)_
+- [ ] create an admin tab that can check new items on the separated list, and edit/approve it. _(Approve means: Add it to the document `items/candidates`)_

 ## bug